raganwald/javascript-allonge-six/manuscript/markdown/ComposingData/data-out-of-functions.md

   //=> "secundus"
 ~~~~~~~~

-Or if we were usinga POJO, we'd write them like this:
+Or if we were using a POJO, we'd write them like this:

 {:lang="javascript"}
 ~~~~~~~~